vidbina/vidbina.github.io/_drafts/2017-12-09-arduino-on-nixos.markdown

 which would generally lead to resolution.

-> :bulb: For the Leonardo board known as device `ttyACM0`, one may set the board into bootloader mode by initiating a serial connection at 1200bps by executing
+> :bulb: For the Leonardo board known as device `ttyACM0`, the [Arduino Leonardo documentation :book:][arduino-leonardo] mentions that one may set the board into bootloader mode by opening and closing a serial connection at 1200 baud.
+One may accomplish this in Linux by executing
 ```
 stty -F /dev/ttyACM0 ispeed 1200 ospeed 1200
 ```